defenseunicorns/zarf-init-aws/README.md

 ## Zarf Init Package for AWS

-This repository contains the Zarf init package for AWS that uses the [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) as an OCI registry and deploys onto the [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) platform.
+This repository contains the Zarf init package for AWS that uses [ECR](https://aws.amazon.com/ecr/) as an OCI registry and deploys onto [EKS](https://aws.amazon.com/eks/).

 ## Usage